wp-plugins/addon-so-widgets-bundle/readme.txt

 == Changelog ==

+= 2.1 =
+* Removed Bootstrap dependency
+* Fixed JQuery conflict, now using WordPress bundled JQuery.
+* Added TinyMCE editor to some widgets such as Tabs, toggle
+* Fixed some other bugs.

 = 2.0 =
 * Re-coded all Widgets to utilize SiteoRigin's API more better.
 * Each Widget now has it's own options, same as SiteOrigin's Widget bundle widgets.
 * Each Widget now can be styled differently as each one has it's own styling options as well.
 * Removed Titan Framework Dependency.
-* Customized bootstrap css used to just use the bootstap Grid CSS, excluded all other css from Bootstrap css file.
+* Customized bootstrap css used to just use the bootstrap Grid CSS, excluded all other css from Bootstrap css file.
 * Fixed some small bugs as well.

 = 1.2.2 =